 The HP ENVY 6455 supports most common paper sizes.
 Even though the manufacturer's specs state it has an input tray capacity of up to 100 pages of legal-sized paper, the input tray's slider doesn't extend to that size.

 The HP ENVY Pro 6455 has decent connectivity options.
 You can connect it to your computer through a wired connection, or wirelessly through Wi-Fi.
 Sadly, you can't print from a USB stick or SD card, and it doesn't have an Ethernet port.

 The HP Smart app has decent features.
 You can perform maintenance tasks such as cleaning printheads, and you can also order new cartridges.
 You can also scan documents from your device's camera and print photos and PDF files.
 However, you can't print Microsoft Office files from the app.

 We tested the HP ENVY Pro 6455 in white, and it's sold as the HP ENVY Pro 6458 at Costco.
 It's sold as the HP ENVY Pro 6420 in Europe, and we expect our results to be valid for it.
 There's also the HP ENVY Pro 6475, which appears to be the same printer but with different body color.
+The HP ENVY 6452 also appears to be the same printer, but it's all white with no gray border around the scanner, and its input tray capacity is 80 pages instead of 100.
 If you come across a 6455/6458/6475/6420 that's different from ours, let us know.
 You can see our unit's label here.